Fraud and Compliance

 Hiding in plain sight

 Nobody appreciates being caught off guard by a "hidden extra".
 Whether it’s a hefty service charge, astronomical upgrade fee or a surprise penalty for late payment, they can be hard to avoid.
 So, what happens when an employee tries to sneak a little extra something through their expense claim?
+Any employee doing this will be liable for the non-compliant expense claim.

 Here are some examples of employees not being quite upfront about their expense claims: